 * BigNameFan: Of the FBI and J. Edgar Hoover in specific.
-Doubly ironic because at the time Hoover was investigating Elvis as a possible subversive.
+Ironic because at the time Hoover was investigating Elvis as a possible subversive.
 Doubly ironic that they would have that suspicion of Elvis, who ''bled'' Red, White, and Blue.
 But that was J. Edgar for you.

 * CreatorBacklash: Presley grew to hate the movies he was starring in (several sources such as the documentary ''This is Elvis'' suggest he even got physically ill from them at one point), and certainly you can scour Elvis' live performances from 1969 to 1977 and except for one or two exceptions that became regular parts of his act you'll find very few performances of movie songs from the post-1960 era.

 ** Besides the ''A Star Is Born'' example above, let's just say all of Elvis' film career is a WCHB.
 He demonstrated a great sense of humor and comedic timing that could have made him a big comedy star, but Parker killed any potential acting career.
 It can't have helped that the Western ''Flaming Star'', one of the few movies he made where music was on the backburner, was a box office disappointment (though considered one of his best screen turns).